Looks like your cart is empty. Compare Travel Backpacks

 You’re gearing up for your big trip abroad and need to buy a backpack.
 Like so many other travelers before you, you buy the stereotypical top loading backpack – tall, cylindrical, colorful – from North Face, Osprey, or the like.
 Everyone else uses them, so it must be the right move.

-While your new bag may look the part, it’s from from ideal.
+While your new bag may look the part, it’s far from ideal.
 Hiking backpacks are made for hikers, not travelers, and marketing them for city adventures is misleading.

 Most travel backpacks are top loading and are too large to carry on to a plane, making them wrong for city travelers.
 Let’s take a closer look at why a top loading bag is wrong for city travel.